Lougnar/conf/README.md

 # Lougnar dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
+Some configs or install steps may missing.

 # Configurations